About

 - Soccer Shorts — A series analyzing professional soccer using a large event dataset (goals, cards, substitutions) covering thousands of matches.
 Each piece picks one question and answers it with the numbers.

 - Crossword construction — A data-driven attempt at building a crossword good enough to get published by the New York Times.
-An interactive Shiny dashboard built on top of every NYT crossword ever published helps with clue selection, grid patterns, and fill quality.
+An interactive dashboard built on top of every NYT crossword ever published helps with clue selection, grid patterns, and fill quality.

 - Home weather analysis — Making sense of my own Netatmo station data by putting it in context — comparing it against official station records, long-term climate trends, and neighborhood-level patterns.